 These reforms proved to do nothing to reverse the decline of the empire.
 If anything, the increased emphasis on non-Islamic identities of Ottoman subjects just further promoted the nationalistic aims of the Ottoman Empire’s numerous subjects, which created further disunity in the empire.
 During the Tanzimat Era, the Ottoman provinces of Serbia, Greece, Wallachia, Modova, Abkhazia, Bulgaria, and Algeria were all lost to European encroachment or nationalism.

 Abdülhamid decided to take a radically different approach.
 Because of the loss of European territory that had occurred just before and in the first few years of his reign, the empire was now overwhelmingly Muslim.
 Throughout Ottoman history, Christians had been a major part of the population, at some times being about 80% of the population.
-Throughout the 1800s, however, the Ottoman Empire was losing Christian-majority lands in Europe, and was getting a net influx of Muslim immigrants coming into the empire.
+Throughout the 1800s, however, the Ottoman Empire was losing Christian-majority lands in Europe and was getting a net influx of Muslim immigrants coming into the empire.
 With about 3/4th of his empire Muslim, Abdülhamid decided to emphasize Islam as the dominant uniting factor among his subjects.

 Tughra of Abdulhamid II

 The rest of Europe was experiencing powerful nationalistic movements in the 1800s.
 Pan-Slavism and Pan-Germanism were examples of uniting factors for people who spoke the same languages and had similar cultures.
-The Ottoman empire had always been multi-cultural.
+The Ottoman Empire had always been multi-cultural.
 Turks, Arabs, Albanians, Bosnians, Kurds, Armenians, and many others made up the empire.
 Abdülhamid attempted to make Pan-Islamism a uniting factor for Muslims, both inside and outside of the empire’s borders.

-To show his role as supreme leader of Muslims worldwide, Abdülhamid placed much emphasis on the holy sites of Makkah and Madinah.
+To show his role as the supreme leader of Muslims worldwide, Abdülhamid placed much emphasis on the holy sites of Makkah and Madinah.
 In the 1800s, a building program commenced in the holy cities, with hospitals, barracks, and infrastructure being built in the Hejaz to aid in the yearly gathering of Muslims in Makkah – the Hajj.
 The Ka’aba itself and the Masjid al-Haram that surrounded it were also renovated with a modern water system that helped reduce the severity of floods.

 In 1900, Abdülhamid commenced the beginning of the Hejaz Railway.
 It began in Istanbul and traveled through Syria, Palestine, and the Arabian desert, ending in Madinah.
 The goal of the railway was to better connect the holy sites with the political authority of Istanbul, as well as make the pilgrimage easier.
 To show his emphasis on the protection of Makkah and Madinah, Abdülhamid decided that the gauge (width of the rails) of the Hejaz Railway should be slightly smaller than standard European ones.
 His reasoning for this was that if Istanbul were to ever fall to European imperialists, he wanted to make sure they could not use the Hejaz Railway with European trains to easily invade Makkah and Madinah.